xd2287/transformers/docs/source/en/model_doc/umt5.md

 One can refer to [T5's documentation page](t5) for more tips, code examples and notebooks.

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [umt5](https://huggingface.co/models?other=umt5)

 ## Differences with mT5?
 `UmT5` is based on mT5, with a non-shared relative positional bias that is computed for each layer.
 This means that the model set `has_relative_bias` for each layer.
 The conversion script is also different because the model was saved in t5x's latest checkpointing format.